RobinHood3082/simplebank/README.md

 ## Installation

-To install and run the project, follow these steps:
+To run the project, follow these steps:

-1. Clone the repository:
-    ```
-    git clone <repository_url>
-    ```
+1. Run `make postgres` to run the postgres server in docker with the necessary envs.

-2. Navigate to the project directory:
+2. Run `make createdb` to create the DB in postgres.
-    ```
-    cd simplebank
-    ```

-3. Install Go and SQL database if not already installed.

-4. Set up the database connection in the configuration file.

-5. Build and run the project using the Makefile:
-    ```
-    make run
-    ```
+3. Run `make migrateup` to run the DB migrations.
+4. Now you are ready to use `make server` any time you want to run the server.